eliotsykes/ShinyCMS-ruby/docs/dev/mailing-list-notes.md

   subscriptions' link and also a one-click 'unsubscribe from everything' link (if they're leaving, they're leaving - making it harder for them is pointless)

+List archives:
+  * Web view of previous posts to a list
+  * Provides 'view this email in your browser' functionality
+  * Viewable by: anybody / subscribers / admins / nobody
+    * Subscribers can see posts from before they subscribed: yes/no

 List posts:
 * Can post to list: any subscriber / subscribers over X duration / subscribers over N previous posts / admins only

 Moderation:
 * Posts to list require approval if they are from: anybody / unregistered users / new subscribers (<N posts / <X duration) / non-admins